 PHILOSOPHERS FASTENED ONTO DEDUCTIVE LOGIC AS THE WAY TO WISDOM

-Here is an example of deductive logic: ‘All men are mortal.
+Here is the most quoted example of deductive logic: ‘All men are mortal.
 Socrates is a man.
 Therefore Socrates is mortal.’
 And another: ‘If I think, I must exist.
 I think.
 Therefore, I must exist.’
 Aristotle called such brilliant arguments ‘syllogisms’.

 Did Aristotle really say that this was all that Philosophy amounted to?
 It seems incredible.
 Did Philosophy through the ages remain dedicated to deductive logic alone?
 It seems incredible.
-Due to my alienation from the philosophical cast of mind, and my inability to credit the amazing things I thought they were saying, I still don’t know!
+Due to my alienation from the philosophical cast of mind, and my inability to credit the amazing things philosophers seemed to be saying, I still don’t know!
 I can’t work it out.
 If that was all Philosophy ever did, it could only have produced tautologies or truisms.
 Why wasn’t this obvious?

 Surely Philosophy must have graduated to doing more than that.
 But then I read that Descartes, in the early 1600s, was still dedicated to deduction, and so were the Rationalists of the 18th century!
 No, I can’t yet credit this simple fact in the History of Philosophy.
 If Philosophy did graduate, what did it graduate to?
 What does Philosophy do now?
 Or did part of it just start metamorphosing into Science from 1500 AD onward?